 Read about our unique admissions methodology below.

-As a result, we focus on the Founder versus the idea in our admissions process.
-Whereas most seed-accelerator programs will ask you questions about your product, company, or traction, the Founder Institute works with Founders at an earlier stage and instead looks for people and teams with the raw skills, experience, and passion to build an enduring company.
+As a result, we focus on the Founder versus the idea in our admissions process .
+The most important seed-accelerator programs will ask you questions about your product, company, or traction, the Founder Institute works with Founders at an earlier stage and instead looks for people and teams with the raw skills, experience, and passion to build an enduring company .

-Most startup ideas quickly evolve and change through customer and market feedback anyway, so our admissions process is designed to identify Founders that have the openness, determination, and problem-solving skills to adapt and endure to build a great company.
+Most startup ideas quickly evolve and change through customer and market feedback, so our admissions process is designed to identify Founders that have the openness, determination, and problem-solving skills to adapt and build a great company.

 Who Should Apply

-The Founder Institute is designed to help founders at the very-early stages.
+The Founder Institute is designed to help founders at the pre-seed stage.
 This includes;

 - Aspiring founders who are still employed full-time